paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ## What This Audit Examines: Routine Pharmacovigilance vs Enhanced Safety Monitoring

-### Enhanced Monitoring as Defined by the Plan
+**Enhanced Monitoring as Defined by the Plan**

 The COVID-19 Vaccine Safety Monitoring Plan (February 2021) is the authoritative source for what "enhanced monitoring" means in this context.
 This Plan was:

-- **Cabinet-endorsed** as part of Australia's COVID-19 vaccine rollout strategy
+- Cabinet-endorsed as part of Australia's COVID-19 vaccine rollout strategy
-- **Publicly promised** to Australian citizens as the framework for provisional approval oversight
+- Publicly promised to Australian citizens as the framework for provisional approval oversight
-- **Embedded in national vaccination policy** as the documented commitment for heightened safety surveillance
+- Embedded in national vaccination policy as the documented commitment for heightened safety surveillance
-- **A legal condition** of provisional approval for vaccines with incomplete pre-market data
+- A legal condition of provisional approval for vaccines with incomplete pre-market data

-The Plan defines "enhanced monitoring" explicitly: **routine pharmacovigilance plus 17 numbered strategies** across five objectives designed to "strengthen the existing vaccine vigilance system."
+The Plan defines "enhanced monitoring" explicitly: 17 numbered strategies across five objectives designed to "strengthen the existing vaccine vigilance system."
 These 17 strategies constitute the operational definition of what TGA committed to deliver beyond business-as-usual surveillance.

 This audit uses the Plan's own framework as the standard.
-When we ask whether "enhanced monitoring" was implemented, we mean: were these specific 17 strategies operationalised with verifiable documentation, or were they indistinguishable from routine operations?
+When we ask whether "enhanced monitoring" was implemented, we mean: were these specific 17 strategies operationalised with verifiable documentation?

----

-### The Audit Question: Distinguishing Routine from Enhanced
+**The Audit Question**

 This audit does not question whether safety monitoring occurred.
-It examines the absence of verifiable documentation demonstrating that the Plan's **17 numbered strategies** were systematically implemented as enhancements to routine pharmacovigilance.

-**Routine pharmacovigilance** constitutes the baseline, mandated surveillance for all medicines: spontaneous adverse event reporting (e.g. DAEN), signal detection, regulatory actions, sponsor reporting, and international data exchange.
-The TGA conducted these activities during the rollout, evidenced by 148 safety signals investigated and 57 regulatory actions documented.
-The TGA also published more than 150 weekly safety reports to communicate findings.
+The TGA conducted pharmacovigilance activities during the rollout, investigating 148 safety signals, documenting 57 regulatory actions, and publishing more than 150 weekly safety reports.

-**Enhanced safety monitoring**, as defined by the Plan, means routine pharmacovigilance **plus** the 17 specific strategies, including:
+The audit question is whether the Plan's 17 numbered strategies were implemented as distinct, documentable processes beyond these activities.

+The Plan's 17 strategies included:

 - Active surveillance through AusVaxSafety integration (Strategy 2.1)
 - Systematic collaboration frameworks (Strategy 2.4)